deislabs/deislabs.io/content/posts/a-simple-wasm-linker-js.md

 #### Using the linker in the browser

 Currently, this library has limited support for running in a browser.
-The easiest way to use is to pull the library through [UNPKG][unpkg], and you can check a complete example of this library in the browser in the [repository][browser-demo]:
+The easiest way to use it is to pull the library through [UNPKG][unpkg], and you can check a complete example of this library in the browser in the [repository][browser-demo]: